Check out the most recent Cascadia in our Brooks Cascasdia 17 review.

 This is great all-around shoe for trail runners.
 It is not a minimalist shoe nor does it try to be one.
 My US men’s 9 weighed in a hair under 12 ounces (11.93 oz/338 g) just like the Cascadia 6 (11.97 oz/339 g) and there’s a standard heel-to-drop.
 You know what, that suits me just fine!
 Sure, I’d prefer the Cascadia to weigh in at 10 or 11 ounces, but this is a shoe that does everything I want it to do right out of the box.
 It’s shoe that I could wear for every single run until they meet their end the better part of a 1,000 miles down the trail (and/or road).
 You can head out in your own pair of Brooks Cascadia 7 ($110) starting February 1, 2012.

 Ps.
 The only change I’d like to see in the Cascadia at this point is a slightly wider toebox.
-With Drymax Max Pro socks (my socks of choice), it’s a bit snug.
+With Drymax Max Pro socks (my running socks of choice), it’s a bit snug.

 Call for Comments